Shopify/ghostferry/docs/source/technicaloverview.rst

 ---------------------

 The overall algorithm of Ghostferry is specified in a TLA+ specification and validated via TLC.
-The algorithm can be see in the ``tlaplus`` directory in the source tree.
+The algorithm can be seen in the ``tlaplus`` directory in the source tree.